 Allie Neeson Former Undergraduate Honors Student, Tufts University, M.D.
 Student

 Euan Prentis Former Undergraduate Honors Student, University of Chicago, Ph.D.
 Student

 Soad Albahar Former Undergraduate Research Assistant

 Anastasia Filimontseva Former Undergraduate Research Assistant

 Zach Karas Former Undergraduate Research Assistant

 Shraddha Nair Former Undergraduate Research Assistant

-Daryl Ocampo Former Undergraduate Research Assistant, NYU, Lab Manager
+Daryl Ocampo Former Undergraduate Research Assistant, NYU, Assistant to the Chair of Psychology

 Michael Parola Former Undergraduate Research Assistant